-To protect the health of our School Community and per the Emergency Order issued by the Michigan Department of Health and Human Services on October 6, 2020, St. Paul Ann Arbor will provide public notice to our school community regarding School Associated Cases of COVID-19.
+To protect the health of our School Community and per the Michigan Department of Health and Human Services, St. Paul Ann Arbor will provide public notice to our school community regarding School Associated Cases of COVID-19.
 This dashboard will be updated every Monday or within 24 hours of being notified of a school associated case by the Washtenaw County Health Department (WCHD) to include new and cumulative COVID-19 case counts.
 This data may include probable and confirmed cases as reported by WCHD among students, staff, administration, coaches, or visitors/guests, if the person with COVID-19 was in the building or participating in a school-sponsored function during their infectious period.

 Please note: This dashboard is not intended to provide notification of possible exposure.
 Individuals identified as close contacts of positive cases are contacted directly by the Washtenaw County Health Department (or another health department) or the school and given instructions to isolate or quarantine.
 Close contact means you have been within 6-ft of an infectious person for 15 minutes or more.
-The Washtenaw County Health Department states on December 4 that due to the volume of cases, close contacts may not be notified or it may be several days until they are able to reach individuals.
+The Washtenaw County Health Department states that during certain periods of high case volume, close contacts may not be notified or it may be several days until they are able to reach individuals.

 To help prevent the spread of COVID-19, everyone should: